epics-containers/epics-containers.github.io/docs/explanations/whats_in.rst

 The generic IOC container images supplied here are intended for general use.
-All EPICS modules included in these images are vanilla versions direct from their official repositories with no changes as far as possible.
+All EPICS modules included in these images are vanilla versions direct from their official repositories with the absolute minimum of changes.

 A great benefit of using containers is that you can adjust the container environment to suit the software instead of needing to modify the software to